MediciHouse07/Learning_Records/FM_06_multi_calculus.md

 # Lec 20: Path independence and conservative fields | MIT 18.02 Multivariable Calculus, Fall 2007
 2025/08/10

+2950<->3450

+- gradient
+- path independence
+- no matter what curve it is, as long as it is cosed circle, and 0 then

+# Lec 20: Path independence and conservative fields | MIT 18.02 Multivariable Calculus, Fall 2007
+2025/08/10

 2450<->2950

 - magnetic field is not gradient